GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/relicbrew.md

 !!! danger "Read Me - How to Search"

     - Relic Names are listed as shown in their Compendium entry.
-    - If using Ctrl +F, then omit modifiers such as 'Twisted'.
+    - If using Ctrl +F, then try searching with and without modifiers such as 'Twisted'.
-    - Typing a keyword into the table below will filter your results automatically.
+    - Recommend just typing a single keyword into the table below to filter your results automatically.

 | Relic Power Name                           | Stat Effect                          | Personality | Drops From             | Relic Name                             | Comp. # |
 | ------------------------------------------ | ------------------------------------ | ----------- | ---------------------- | --------------------------------------- |:-----------------:|